 Jonathan is working on ultracold Fermi gases, in particular on how collective modes can be used to probe the properties of these systems.
 He has also worked on transport in quantum systems, mostly studying localisation properties at transitions between different topological phases.
-This has led, amongst other things, to studies on the plateau transition in the integer quantum Hall effect using what is known as the quantum kicked rotator.
 He is now also investigating problems in superconductivity.